What is CalendarPrint.com?

 The basic designer — all six templates (yearly, monthly, weekly, daily, daily-with-notes, Gantt), all paper sizes, ICS import, recurring events, Gantt milestones and dependencies, PDF download — is free without an account.
 You can open the site, design a calendar and print it without signing up.

-An account unlocks the Premium features: saving and reloading named event packs to the cloud, sharing your calendar via a public link, emailing the PDF directly, the monthly template at full quality, and Gantt charts beyond the 3-event anonymous limit.
-Premium is currently free during beta — we plan to charge $10/month once the product leaves beta.
-Anyone who signs up during beta keeps their early-access price.
+An account unlocks the Premium features: saving and reloading named event packs to the cloud, sharing your calendar via a public link, emailing the PDF directly, and Gantt charts beyond the 3-event anonymous limit.
+Signing in uses your CalendarPrint plan — or a free trial — rather than a separate account password.
+Premium is $49/year, and you can try every Premium feature free for 30 days — no charge until the trial ends.

 The interface is available in Danish, English, German, French, Italian, and Spanish.
 The calendar’s printed locale (month and weekday names, plus the Gantt headers) is a separate setting in the Designer — by default it follows your interface language but you can change it independently.